-- (i) Financial Reporting & External Audit - Reviewed the quarterly financial results as well as the year end financial statements of the Group before recommending them to the Board of Directors for consideration and approval for announcement; - Reviewed the external auditors' audit plan, scope of work and results of the annual audit for the Group; and - Convened two (2) meetings with the external auditors without the presence of the Executive Directors and Management to discuss relevant issues and obtain feedbacks. - (ii) Internal Audit - Reviewed and approved the internal audit plan for the Group proposed by Internal Auditors to ensure adequacy of the scope of coverage; - Reviewed the recurrent related party transactions review report prepared by Internal Auditors; and - Reviewed the audit and follow-up reports presented by the Internal Auditors which include their findings and recommendations.
-The AC further deliberated on those findings, Management's responses and Internal Auditors' recommendations. - (iii) Reviewed the recurrent related party transactions within the Group to ensure that the amount transacted were within the mandate approved by the shareholders. - (iv) Reviewed major outstanding issues/risks of projects in the Group as well as material litigations.
+(i) Financial Reporting & External Audit

+- Reviewed the quarterly financial results as well as the year end financial statements of the Group before recommending them to the Board of Directors for consideration and approval for announcement.
+The AC deliberated on book orders, budgeted revenue, profitability and cash position; - Reviewed the external auditors' audit plan, scope of work and results of the annual audit for the Group and the Management Letter, including Management's response; and - Convened two (2) meetings with the external auditors without the presence of the Executive Directors and Management to discuss relevant issues and obtain feedback.

+(ii) Internal Audit

+- Reviewed and approved the internal audit plan for the Group proposed by Internal Auditors to ensure adequacy of the scope of coverage; - Reviewed the recurrent related party transactions review report prepared by Internal Auditors; and - Reviewed the audit and follow-up reports presented by the Internal Auditors which include their findings and recommendations.
+The AC further deliberated on those findings, Management's responses and Internal Auditors' recommendations.